Welcome to Year 6

 - Children will be given a banded reading book as a home reader, unless they have indicated to us that they are currently reading another suitable book at home.
 When finished, they can return to school for quarantining and select another book to take home.
 Children will have a different school reading book to stay in school.

 - Home School Planners will not be used for the time being.

 - Named water bottles should be in school daily and must be taken home daily for washing.

-- PE will be on a Thursday afternoon.
-Children should arrive at school in their full PE kit on this day only.
+- PE will be on a Monday and Thursday.
+Children should arrive at school in their full PE kit on these days only.
 Please make sure they are wearing suitable PE kit for the weather.
 If your child needs to be excused from PE, please send a note with them to avoid confusion.